oekosheri/GB_code/README.md

 (2) will be achieved by

 -  rigid_trans: yes or no. If no, the following a and b will be disregarded.
-For any grain boundary type except the twist boundary, the smalles inplane unit that must be scanned comprise the smallest orthogonal CSL vectors on the GB plane which will be divided by the following a and b integers to produce a grid on which the boundary will be translated. a is used for the larger inplan vector and b for the smaller one.
+For any grain boundary type except the twist boundary, the smalles inplane unit that must be scanned comprises the smallest orthogonal CSL vectors on the GB plane.
+These vectors will be divided by the following a and b integers to produce a grid on which the boundary will be translated.
+Here a is used for the larger inplane vector and b for the smaller one.
 So by defalut I produce _5 * 10 = 50_  initial structures to be minimized for finding the lowest energy structure.
 The higher your chosen a and b, the denser the grid.
-For the twist grain boundary the smallest unit that need to be scanned is a repeat unit created by The DSC vectors (the smallest repeat vectors of the CSL) and the code will handle it internally.
+For the twist grain boundary the smallest unit that needs to be scanned is a repeat unit created by The DSC vectors (the smallest repeat vectors of the CSL) and the code will handle it internally.
 - a: 10
 - b: 5

 You can choose a combination of atom remmoval and rigid body translation for finding the minimum energy GB.

-And finally the supercell dimensions.
-- dimensions: See the io_file description.
+- dimensions: Finally the supercell dimensions according to the io_file.

 As an example, we change the default gb_plane to [2,  1, -2] and rigid_trans to 'yes' in the io_file.
 To produce the GB of interest we go on with: [_gb_generator.py_](./gb_generator.py)
 ```
 > python gb_generator.py io_file